apuder/js-watermarking/README.md

 ####Notes:
-Clicking Insert in the Trace/Insert step before the webpage has finished tracing will cause an error to print to console.
+Clicking Insert in the Trace/Insert step before the webpage has finished tracing will cause the page to reload and tracing to begin again.